 Methodology of Frequency Decay Load Curtailment Testing

-Describe the method used for testing the IL scheme components and how this method meets, or is equivalent to, the end-to-end testing requirement as described in the GL-EA-1333 Ancillary Services Testing Requirements document (see the sections relevant to IL), the Procurement Plan, and/or the Code.
+Describe the method used for testing the IL scheme components and how this method meets, or is equivalent to, the testing requirements as described in the Procurement Plan, the Code, and the GL-EA-1333 Ancillary Services Testing Requirements document (see the sections relevant to IL).
 Is the same method applied to all loads in the scheme?
 What is the resolution of measurement for the testing method?

 For example: every meter/relay is tested by injection of the System Operator standard UFE frequency curve and outputs recorded every 100 ms. The meter/relay is then installed at the load site and disconnection time is tested using manual event trigger functionality within the ION meter.
-Load quantity is measured showing disconnection of load sometime after triggering, measured every 50 ms. (Or other description pertinent to your own installation).
+Load quantity is measured showing disconnection of load sometime after triggering, measured every 50 ms (or other description pertinent to your own installation).